TheOnlyFP/micropython/ports/da14585_minimal/README.md

 Use wsl (Windows Subsystem for Linux) to run make on Windows.
 Ubunut 18.04 works.

+You need to install GCC for arm to compile, install it via:

+	$ sudo apt install gcc-arm-none-eabi

 ### Pre-compile .py for freezing
 Pre compile the .py via: